Quasinormal modes of rotating black holes beyond general relativity in the WKB approximation: Introduction

 A popular and versatile method to compute BH QNMs is based on Wentzel–Kramers–Brillouin (WKB) theory~\cite{Bender:1999box}.
 The WKB approximation can be applied to typical BH potentials, that display a single barrier close to the light ring with two classical turning points.
 The theory has been systematically extended to higher orders~\cite{Schutz:1985km,Iyer:1986np,Iyer:1986nq,Kokkotas:1988fm,Konoplya:2003ii,Matyjasek:2017psv}.
 Within the range of its applicability (that we discuss in more detail below), it provides the QNM spectrum for low-lying QNMs ($n \lesssim \ell$) directly in terms of the coefficients of a Taylor expansion of the effective potential around its maximum.
 This simple recipe works even when the effective potential is only known numerically~\cite{Suvorov:2021amy}.
 This advantage is crucial if the modified perturbation equations are not amenable to any other standard methods (for example because, as in the case of Leaver's method~\cite{Leaver:1985ax}, one requires analytic expansions).

 Despite its widespread use for nonrotating BHs, applications of the WKB approximation to rotating BHs in GR and beyond are relatively rare.
 It was first applied to gravitational perturbations of Kerr BHs in Refs.~\cite{Seidel:1989bp,Kokkotas:1991vz}, and later applied to scalar field perturbations around rotating regular BHs and wormholes in Ref.~\cite{Franzin:2022iai}.
 Note that a closely related application of WKB theory is the so-called eikonal (large $\ell$) approximation.
 In this context, WKB theory has been applied to Kerr BHs in Ref.~\cite{Yang:2012he}, and used to study QNMs beyond GR in Refs.~\cite{Glampedakis:2017dvb,Glampedakis:2019dqh,Silva:2019scu,Bryant:2021xdh}.
 Note however that the higher-order WKB method is, in principle, an accurate tool to obtain the QNMs for a potential barrier, while the eikonal approximation used to simplify the structure of the perturbation equations is typically of limited accuracy for small $\ell$.
 Moreover, for some beyond-GR theories, one cannot always link eikonal QNMs to unstable circular photon orbits~\cite{Konoplya:2017wot}.
 A WKB analysis that avoids the expansion used in the higher-order WKB method has been presented in Ref.~\cite{Miyachi:2025ptm}.
+The eikonal approximation was also used to study the QNMs for rapidly rotating black holes in higher-curvature gravity in Refs.~\cite{Cano:2025mht,Cano:2025ejw}, which provide promising results for testing even small deviations from GR.